 Table 1 shows selected extreme events since 2000 that are reported in WMO Statements on Status of the Global Climate and/or BAMS State of the Climate reports.
-The heat wave of summer 2003 is highlighted below as an example of an extreme event to have affected Italy.
+The summer heat wave event during 2003 is highlighted as an example of an extreme temperature event that affected Spain.